BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/base/new and planned/_index.md

   (List and Part in each case)

 Corrections:
-- Correction of the function to delete the [Delete activity entries](/en-us/apps/base/first-steps/setup/delete-activity-files/).
+- Correction of the function to [Delete activity entries](/en-us/apps/base/first-steps/setup/delete-activity-files/).
+- fix potential error when updating from Connector 365 version < 2.0 to a version >= 2.0

 ### Version 2.5.0.1 - 26.04.2023
 Correction: